-FCA16 ORTP Jump Ball Filing (ER21-1637)
+ORTP Jump Ball Filing (ER21-1637)

-On June 7, 2021, the FERC accepted in part and rejected in part pieces of ISO-NE's and NEPOOL's proposals, effective June 8, 2021.
+As previously reported, the FERC accepted in part and rejected in part pieces of ISO-NE's and NEPOOL's proposals, effective June 8, 2021.
 Specifically, the FERC accepted NEPOOL's proposed ORTP value for battery storage and NEPOOL's proposed federal tax credits adjustments to the ORTPs for PV solar resources for FCA17 and FCA18.
 Otherwise, the FERC accepted ISO-NE's proposed ORTP values (including ISO-NE's Offshore Wind ORTP value (on which the Commissioners split 3-2; see separate dissents by Commrs.
-Glick and Clements, who agreed with NEPOOL's Offshore Wind ORTP)) and ISO-NE's proposal to maintain the current Tariff language regarding economic life determination and the establishment of ORTPs for hybrid and co-located resources in the FCM (rejecting NEPOOL's proposed Tariff revisions in each case).
+Glick and Clements, who agreed with NEPOOL's Offshore Wind ORTP) and ISO-NE's proposal to maintain the current Tariff language regarding economic life determination and the establishment of ORTPs for hybrid and co-located resources in the FCM (rejecting NEPOOL's proposed Tariff revisions in each case).
 The FERC also rejected NEPOOL's proposal to require ISO-NE to account for future federal tax credit changes through the Tariff's indexing process, finding instead that such changes are more appropriately made through a FERC filing when and if such changes are made.
 With respect to other issues, the FERC rejected (i) Generation Owners' argument that accepting either the ISO-NE-proposed or the NEPOOL-proposed ORTPs for FCA16 would violate the filed rate doctrine or the rule against retroactive ratemaking, and (ii) arguments about the MOPR (as outside the scope of this proceeding).
 In light of this outcome, the FERC directed ISO-NE to submit a compliance filing on or before June 22, 2021 that combines the alternative proposals as accepted by the FERC.

 Compliance filing (-001).
-On June 22, 2021, ISO-NE (i) submitted Tariff revisions to incorporate the ORTPs and related revisions accepted in the ORTP Jump Ball Order (including NEPOOL's proposed ORTP value for battery storage and NEPOOL's proposed federal tax credits adjustments to the ORTPs for PV solar resources for FCA17 and FCA18) and (ii) explained why it was not proposing further updates to the FCA16 ORTP values to account for adjustments to CONE and related values for FCA16 in the Updated CONE, Net Cone and PPR Values Order.
-Comments on the June 22 compliance filing were due on or before July 7, 2021; none were filed.
-The June 22 compliance filing is pending before the FERC.
+The FERC accepted ISO-NE's June 22, 2021 compliance filing on August 10, 2021.47 As previously reported, the ISO-NE compliance filing (i) submitted Tariff revisions to incorporate the ORTPs and related revisions accepted in the ORTP Jump Ball Order (including NEPOOL's proposed ORTP value for battery storage and NEPOOL's proposed federal tax credits adjustments to the ORTPs for PV solar resources for FCA17 and FCA18) and (ii) explained why ISO-NE was not proposing further updates to the FCA16 ORTP values to account for adjustments to CONE and related values for FCA16 in the Updated CONE, Net Cone and PPR Values Order.
+The compliance filing was accepted effective June 8, 2021, as requested.
+Unless the August 10 order is challenged, activity in this sub-docket will be concluded.